-June 30, 2022 December 31, 2021
+September 30, 2022 December 31, 2021

-Work in process \$ 2,231 \$ 3,929
+Work in process \$ 209 \$ 3,929

-Finished goods 718 459
+Finished goods 877 459

-Total inventory, net \$ 2,949 \$ 4,388
+Total inventory, net \$ 1,086 \$ 4,388

 Prior to U.S. Food and Drug Administration (FDA) approval of MARGENZA in December 2020, the cost of materials and expenses associated with the manufacturing of MARGENZA were recorded as research and development expense.
 Subsequent to FDA approval, the Company began capitalizing inventory costs related to the manufacture of MARGENZA.
-The inventory balance as of June 30, 2022 and December 31, 2021 is net of a reserve of \$3.1 million and \$2.0 million, respectively, for unsaleable inventory.
+The inventory balance as of September 30, 2022 and December 31, 2021 is net of a reserve of \$4.9 million and \$2.0 million, respectively, for unsaleable inventory.
+These reserves are reflected in cost of product sales during the period they are recorded.